 - Academic Engagement: POMEPS helps Fellows improve their prospects for academic publication and supports events where they can present their work, including special sessions and organized panels at relevant academic conferences.

 - The Monkey Cage: In efforts to increase the reach of research by academic Middle East specialists, POMEPS solicits, edits, and publishes analysis articles on The Monkey Cage at the Washington Post.
 The Monkey Cage has long been one of the premiere political science blogs, with the mission of disseminating high quality political science research and promoting public engagement by political scientists.
 Read more on POMEPS and The Monkey Cage here.

 - Middle East Channel: From March 2010 to March 2014 POMEPS supported the Middle East Channel at ForeignPolicy.com, a hub for online analysis and commentary on the Middle East.
-During this time POMEPS published more than 1,000 articles from over 500 contributors, including academics, journalists, policy analysts, and think tank representatives.
+During that time, POMEPS published more than 1,000 articles from over 500 contributors, including academics, journalists, policy analysts, and think tank representatives.